SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

+#### Using other VMR deployment configurations

+In current configuration above script has created and started a small size non-HA VMR deployment with simple local non-persistent storage.

+For other deployment configuration options refer to the [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart).

+### Validate the Deployment

-* Now you can validate your deployment in the google cloud shell:
+Now you can validate your deployment in the Google Cloud Shell:

 ```sh
 prompt:~$kubectl get statefulset,services,pods,pvc